gtruch/ananimlib/docs/install.rst

 Text and math animations require access to an installation of LaTex.
 We have had good luck with texLive on Linux or MikeTex on Windows.

+standalone.cls is in texlive-latex-extra dsfont.sty is in texlive-fonts-extra physics.sty is in texlive-science

 ffmpeg
 ^^^^^^